Assemble an Open Orchard team

 Choose and source your fruit trees

 Once you have agreed with your City Council on a location to plant the fruit trees the next step is to decide on which type of fruit trees you will plant.
-Your contact there will be able to recommend which types of trees will be best suited to the location, and these resources give some additional suggestions:
+Your contact there will be able to recommend which types of trees will be best suited to the location.

 Organise and hold the tree planting day

 This is the best bit!
 Spread the word in your community - encourage people to come out to help to plant the fruit trees.
 Put posters up in local halls and coffee shops, spread the word on social media, let local community groups, retirement homes and schools know.

 Bare root fruit trees are planted in the dormant season, usually either just after the first frost in late Autumn or in January/February (depending on the weather and location).
 Aim to organize a 2-3 hour session, where you plant about 10 trees- ideally with the opportunity for coffee and a chat afterwards.